A quality training program and a balanced whole-food diet form the foundations in achieving body composition and fitness goals.

 Drink more water.

 Include protein at meals and snacks.
 This will help control your appetite by feeling full and prevent binging.
-True WPI90 or VEGAN85 are lean low-calorie protein, which are suitable options or PRO DEFINE and LEAN POST are specifically designed for training with a goal of weight loss.
+True WPI90 or VEGAN85 are lean low-calorie protein, which are suitable options or PRO DEFINE which is specifically designed for training with a goal of weight loss.

 Monitoring your weight on a weekly basis will show if you’re trending up or down, then adjust your intake accordingly.
 Aim for weight loss of up to 1kg per week to ensure that it is fat that you are losing, not muscle or just water.
 Greater weight loss in a shorter period of time can affect your metabolism, leading to a lower metabolic rate with a high chance of weight regain, hence the term yo-yo dieting.